liuchengxu/vim-clap/INSTALL.md

 ## Introduction

 vim-clap can work without any other extra dependencies.
-However, there are some performance issues for some providers, see the details at [#140](https://github.com/liuchengxu/vim-clap/issues/140), for you can never expect a Vim plugin written in pure VimL to be fast everywhere even vim9 can make the VimL faster significantly.
+However, there are some unavoidable performance issues for some providers, see the details at [#140](https://github.com/liuchengxu/vim-clap/issues/140), for you can never expect a Vim plugin written in pure VimL to be fast everywhere even vim9 can make the VimL faster significantly.

 There are two optional dependencies for boosting the performance of vim-clap:

 1. `maple` binary.
 2. Python dynamic module.

+Now, only `maple` binary is mandatory for getting a fast and quite responsive vim-clap.
+If you do not have the `+python` support, that's no problem.

 ## Build the dependency locally